dooory/RandomImagePicker/README.md

 # RandomImagePicker

-Picks a random image from the randomimages folder
+Picks a singular or multiple images from the RandomImages folder, then places it/them in the results